DAS Key Players

 Wireless Service Providers

-Wireless services providers (WSPs), aka carriers or operators, own and operate the networks that make your mobile phone work.
-These entities own the radio spectrum in which their services operate and must authorize any DAS system which amplifies or rebroadcasts their channels.
+Wireless services providers (WSPs), aka carriers or operators, own and operate the networks that make your mobile devices work.
+These entities own the radio spectrum in specific markets where their services operate and must authorize any DAS (Distributed Antenna System) which amplifies or rebroadcasts their channels.

-Equipment manufacturers produce the active electronic components of the DAS system.
+Equipment manufacturers produce the active electronic components of the DAS.
 There are several equipment manufacturers and each equipment line has advantages and disadvantages.
 There is no right equipment type for all buildings, but there is often one that is significantly better for a specific building.

 System Integrators, aka Value Added Resellers (VARs), are responsible for the design, installation and commissioning of the DAS.
 In some cases, System Integrators will also offer monitoring and maintenance packages.
 Some system integrators perform this work themselves, while others act as a project management shop and subcontract out the bulk of the work.
 Either business model can lead to a successful DAS deployment if the integrator has the expertise to manage the project appropriately.

 Neutral Host Providers are another type of DAS integrator.
 Instead of being hired to build a DAS, which will be owned by a WSP or the building owner, the Neutral Host wants to lease space in your building to deploy a DAS that they will own, operate and maintain.
 Their business model is to lease access to this DAS to the WSPs to generate revenue.
 Working with a neutral host provider means sharing the DAS revenue with another player, so you will want to make sure that their input is worth the cost.

 An informed customer can become a key player in the design, deployment and operation of their own DAS.
 Unfortunately, most building owners don’t have the time to understand the intricacies of the DAS marketplace.
 By hiring Steel in the Air, you can ensure that your interests are protected and the solution provided is the best for your venue and customers.